iEv3rTon/StarlightGlimmer-brasil/README.md

 #### Languages:
 - English (US)
-- Portuguese (BR) - Special thanks to Ataribr / ✠ /#6703
+- Portuguese (BR) - Special thanks to Ataribr / ✠ /#6703 and Brian Deneke#9654
 - Turkish (TR) (partial) - Special thanks to furkan#3251

 If you happen to know a language that is not listed and would be willing to translate, please translate the strings in `lang/en_US.py` and submit a pull request.